-The subject called "Economics" is a taught doctrine, not a science.
-If anything, it resembles a set of sectarian theologies-the Monetarists, the Keynesians, the Fiscalists, the outright Socialists who, with Keynes, recognise that inflation is the most insidious weapon for the projected destruction of 'Capitalism'.
-And then, of course, there are the Treasury Advisers.
-Whether these are sui generis or Oecumentalists is uncertain.
-Economic theorisings are deductions or rationalisations derived from certain "axioms" and/or dogmas.
-One fundamental "axiom" common to the sects is that money is a commodity and as such has an intrinsic value, and that a charge should be made for its use.
-This is as much as to say that an inch has length, and that the length of an inch is to be measured in inches: if you borrow twelve inches, you should pay back thirteen.
+Financial management is largely a matter of economic theory.
+But the subject called "Economics" is a taught doctrine, not a science.
+If anything, it resembles a set of sectarian theologies-the Monetarists, the Keynesians, the Fiscalists, the Friedmanites, the Hayekists....
+These sects, however share a common axiom: that money is a commodity, and as such has an inherent or intrinsic value, and that a charge should be made for its use.

-A ruling dogma of "economics" is that the raison d'etre of an industrial system is to provide employment; and its object unlimited expansion or growth.
-This dogma obliterates the distinction between productive and non- or even counter-productive employment.
-This dogma is, in addition, polluted by its association with an ideological precept: "If a man work not, neither shall he eat".
+It is a further fairly general assumption that the purpose of an industrial system is to provide human employment, and that unlimited expansion or growth is thereby justified.
+This also involves a moral assumption; that if a man does not work, neither shall he eat.
+Thus industrial organisation is seen as a means of government, a means of constraining the individual to fit into a pattern of collective organisation.

+In contrast the so-called natural or physical sciences, founded on exact observation of phenomena, and supported and verified by controlled experiments, are of a different kind to the miscalled social sciences; they do make assumptions, or hypotheses, but these are discarded when experiments prove contrary to expectations.

 A genuine science of economics would deal with relevant physical realities and their inter-relationships.
-The more important of these are: the availability of raw materials for immediate use or suitable for conversion to a more useful form; the quantity of energy available; the ratio of fuelderived energy to human energy; efficiency and economy of process; determination of exchange-values of units of production in absolute terms.
-The objective of the economic system should be defined as the fulfilment of the whole community's demands from the bottom up-i.e., first the provision of adequate food, clothing and shelter for all (e.g. houses before offices, instead of building offices, etc., to 'create' employment to enable people to purchase houses); second, to meet more eomplex demands in accordance with industrial and technological development and guided by demonstrated consumer choice.
+The more important of these are: the primary production capacity of a given area, such as Australia; the availability of raw materials for immediate use or suitable for conversion to a more useful form; the quantity of energy available or accessible; the ratio of fuel or solar derived energy to human energy (as muscular power); efficiency and economy of process; determination of exchange-value of units of production in absolute terms - for example, how many motorcycles of a given type are equivalent to one motor-car of a given type; that is to say, to establish a ratio which can be expressed as a number.
+Thus circles may be of various areas, but the ratio of the diameter to the circumference is a constant.

+The objective of the economic system (and, therefore, of the financial system) should be defined as the fulfilment of the whole community's demands from the bottom up - ie, first, the provision of adequate food, clothing and shelter for all (eg, houses before offices, instead of building offices, etc, to 'create' employment to enable people to purchase houses); second, to meet more complex demands in accordance with industrial and technological development and guided by demonstrated consumer choice.

-These considerations may make it more easy to understand the approach taken in the following pages.
-The appeal, so far as objectivity is possible, is to Reality, not to theory.
-Once it is fully appreciated that money has no intrinsic value; that a continuing export surplus is a dead loss, not a "favourable balance of trade"; that it is not necessary to import money to enable domestic production and consumption; that the determination of industrial activity is a practical, not a moral, question-i.e., that though moral issues are real, they belong to a discipline other than economic theory, and include depletion of scarce resources, pollution, crime arising from destitution and other consequences of maintaining "Full Employment" by the pursuit of a "Growth Rate": then the reader may be able to grasp that inflation is deliberately maintained for political ends, and make his judgment on those ends without being influenced by current misconceptions.
+The aim of this submission is to appeal, so far as objectivity is possible, to Reality, not to theory.
+Once it is realised that money has next to no intrinsic value, but is invaluable as an accountancy-exchange-medium mechanism; that a continuing export surplus is a dead loss, not a "favourable balance of trade"; that the determination of industrial activity is a practical, not a moral question-ie, that though moral issues are real, they belong to a discipline other than economic theory, and include the depletion through waste of scarce resources, pollution (also contributed to by waste of many kinds), and crime and violence arising from destitution: then it may be seen that the existing financial system is the underlying mechanism of our progress towards disaster, which may end, as some have predicted, in final catastrophe.